aeon-toolkit/aeon/docs/source/get_involved/governance.rst

 Unresponsiveness is defined as:
 * not engaging with decision making procedures within the reasonably time frames defined there
-* not reacting to issues or bug reports related to the algorithm, within ten working days
+* not reacting to issues or bug reports related to the algorithm, within 14 days

 .. _core-developers: